mitranim/sublime-themes/readme.md

 ## Overview

-Custom themes and color schemes for Sublime Text.
-Uses the new `.sublime-color-scheme` format and requires **at least version 3149** of Sublime.
+Custom color schemes for Sublime Text.
+Made for the Adaptive theme.

 ## Installation